onox/orka/README.md

 Compilation
 -----------

-A Makefile is provided to build the source code and examples.
+A Makefile is provided to build the source code, examples, and tools.
 Use `make` to build the source code:

 ```sh
 $ MODE=release make